everysum1/CarpStreet-stage0/README.md

     - A config file is needed to instruct Webpack on how to actually build our application.
 It's like a makefile in the C/C++ world.
     - Create *webpack-dev.config.js* (for dev) and *webpack-prod.config.js* (for prod) here.
 See samples.
     - point the output to *bundle.js*.
-    - Run **"webpack-dev-server --config ./webpack-dev.config.js --progress --colors"** for continuous auto-build.
+    - Run **"webpack-dev-server --config ./webpack-dev.config.js --port <portnumber> --inline"** for continuous auto-build and auto browser-refresh.
-    - Errors, if any, will be printed out fully at *http://localhost:8080/webpack-dev-server/*.
+    - Go to *http://localhost:<portnumber>/public* to see the webpage.
+Error, if any, will be shown in full there.

 4. Create index.html that has a script tag pointing to the *bundle.js* file that was created in the previous step

-Actually have "Hello, JJ." show up on the webpage.
+5. Get scss styles to work
+    - create *css/app.scss*
+    - require it in entry.jsx

 ## Deploying to Heroku

 ### Setting Heroku Env variables
 **heroku config:set NODE_ENV=production**

 ### What don't need to be / shouldn't be deployed:
-- node_modules
+- node_modules:
     Since Heroku may have a different environment from our local machine, package.json will tell heroku which modules are required.
-- public/bundle.js
+- public/bundle.js:
     This file is huge and will be created on the Heroku end, instructed by the *script* section in *package.json*.
+- webpack-dev.config.js:
+    For the obvious reason that the production environment doesn't care about dev configs.

+## Gotchas
+- webpack-dev-server does NOT change bundle.js.
+Instead, it serves from cached memory.
+Run *webpack* instead if you need it changed.